Why Financial Literacy Is Important: Build Wealth and Avoid Debt in 2025

 Responsible Borrowing Practices: Borrow Only When Necessary

 Finally, always borrow with caution.
-Avoid high-interest loans unless absolutely necessary, and read the fine print before signing any agreement.
+Avoid high-interest loans unless absolutely necessary and read the fine print before signing any agreement.
 Borrow only what you can afford to repay without putting your financial health at risk.

 Financial Literacy Programs: Learning Made Simple